top of page

 FOODCITYBOOST (European project)

-We are a living-lab partner in FOODCITYBOOST .
-This project is developing a decision-making tool with evidence-based indicators for the environmental, social, and economic impact of urban agriculture, as well as policy guidelines to grow urban food production responsibly.
+We are a living lab partner in FOODCITYBOOST.
+This project develops a decision support tool with evidence-based indicators for the environmental, social and economic impact of urban agriculture, along with policy guidelines to help urban food production grow in a responsible way.

-• Mapping and assessing urban food initiatives for impact and feasibility.
+• Map urban food initiatives and assess their impact and feasibility.

-• Organizing co-creation sessions to connect knowledge and practice.
+• Organise co-creation sessions to connect knowledge and practice.

-• Feeding insights back into policy and implementation, so that effective solutions can be scaled up.
+• Feed insights back into policy and implementation so that effective solutions can be scaled up.

 Urban Agriculture Lab (Almere & region)

-In and around Almere, a network is growing where residents are growing and processing their own food.
-Take the Oosterwold neighborhood, for example, where residents grow and process vegetables through their own food cooperative.
-Or the Burgerboerderij (Citizen Farm), where community farming and new local entrepreneurship are being experimented with.
-Food Pioneers supports this movement with its Urban Agriculture Lab: a platform where entrepreneurs connect, share knowledge, and collectively build a strong, local food infrastructure.
+In and around Almere, a growing network of residents is producing and adding value to their own food.
+Think of the Oosterwold district, where residents grow vegetables and process them through their own food co-op.
+Or the Burgerboerderij, where experiments are taking place with community-supported agriculture and new local business models.
+Food Pioneers supports this movement through the Urban Agriculture Lab: a platform where initiators can find each other, share knowledge and jointly build a strong local food system.

 What is the Urban Agriculture Lab?

-• Learning by doing : experimenting with cultivation methods, business models and cooperatives.
+• Learning by doing: experiments with growing methods, revenue models and cooperatives.

-• From neighborhood to policy : insights from the neighborhood feed municipal and regional policy.
+• From neighbourhood to policy: insights from local practice inform municipal and regional policy.

 bottom of page